splunk/public-o11y-docs/apm/apm-use-cases/monitor-business-workflows.rst

 Wei, the director of site reliability engineering at Buttercup Games, wants to monitor Business Workflows to make sure their error rates are in the normal range.

-These are the steps Wei took to monitor Business Workflows:
+These are the steps Wei takes to monitor Business Workflows:

 #. :ref:`monitor-business-workflows-open-dashboard`
 #. :ref:`monitor-business-workflows-open-details`